IsAvaible/arcanum/README.md

 ## Project Overview
 This is the repository for the oculavis ARCANUM project.
 The project is a web application that provides a platform for users to create and manage cases.
 It incorporates a feature-rich AI-powered chatbot that assists users in creating cases from unstructured data, like text, images, and videos.

+For a showcase of the key user-facing features please visit [SHOWCASE.md](documentation/SHOWCASE.md).

 ## Tech-Stack
 The project uses the following technologies: